How to Choose a Cloud Storage Solution for a Law Firm

 Compared with on-premises solutions, the setup and ongoing costs of cloud storage platforms is much less expensive.
 Typically, law firms will only pay one-time implementation costs plus predictable monthly user fees for cloud storage.
 In contrast, an on-premises storage solution will incur high costs for system set up, hardware, software licenses, maintenance, and more.

-In a similar vein, scaling an on-premises system to expand your storage capacity can be difficult and costly.
+In a similar vein, scaling an on-premises system to expand your data storage capacity can be difficult and costly.
 Cloud storage solutions, on the other hand, can easily scale to fit your firm’s needs.

 Believe it or not, cloud storage solutions can actually be more secure than an on-premises system.
-Whereas on-premises systems rely on a law firm’s own IT resources, cloud providers have a strong incentive to commit extensive resources to securing their customers’ data.
+Whereas on-premises systems rely on a law firm’s own IT resources, cloud service providers have a strong incentive to commit extensive resources to securing their customers’ data.

-This means stronger security built into the platform, quicker response to emerging threats, and more agile bug fixes.
+This means stronger security measures built into the platform, quicker response to emerging threats, and more agile bug fixes.
 It also means that updates can be automatically pushed to customers without the need for system downtime.